Jorge-Antonio-Gomez/quantum-highlighter-pro-chrome-extension/README.md

 ## License

-This project is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)**.
+This project is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](LICENSE).
+This means you are free to:

-You are free to use, modify, and distribute this software, provided you give appropriate credit and share your modifications under the same license.
+*   **Share:** Copy and redistribute the material in any medium or format.
+*   **Adapt:** Remix, transform, and build upon the material for any purpose, even commercially.

+Under the following terms:

+*   **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+*   **ShareAlike:** If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 ---